flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/README.md

 I can think of few situations that WAN would be a better fit, primarily if you have your SmartThings hub on a different network than your Blue Iris computer.
 I would imagine most people would use LAN.

-## Current Version Changes:
+## Version Changes:
-* Custom Polling improved
+Current Versions Changes:
+* Expanded Push and SMS notifications after SmartThings' contact book feature removal
+* Added ability to add multiple phone numbers for SMS messages (just separate numbers with a semicolon ';')

+Older Major Changes:
 * Added ability for triggers to move PTZ cameras to a preset, and then move them back (if desired)

-Older Major Changes:
 * Added triggers for door knocking and mode changes
 * Added ability to set your own icon for the Server and Camera Devices
 * Expanded error checking to lock status (hold/temporary profile change mode)